“Do Fringe Benefits Have to Show Up on a W-2?” 2025–2026 Year-End Payroll Compliance Checklist

 - Working condition fringe benefits

-Payroll systems must assign proper earning codes to distinguish:
+Payroll systems should use clean earning codes to distinguish:

 - Taxable + FICA-taxable benefits